sm-11/Github-Portfolio/Data_Viz/NY_taxis_data.md

 # New York City Taxis
-Conducted an in-depth analysis of New York City taxi data to pinpoint peak operational periods for taxis.
+Analyzed NY City taxi data to pinpoint peak operational periods for taxis.
 The outcome of this analysis is presented in an interactive dashboard designed to intuitively showcase the critical insights.

 This dashboard serves as a tool for easily identifying the busiest days and times for taxis, as well as shedding a light on the associated challenges of operational efficiency.